a) Historical developments of artificial intelligence and cognitive

 McCarthy, Minsky, etc.), the previous history (cybernetics, logic,

 etc.) and most recent evolutions (new artificial intelligence and

-cognitive science, robotics and new robotics, natural language
+cognitive science, robotics and new robotics, ethical aspects of artificial intelligence, natural language

 processing, knowledge representation, knowledge management, analogy

-b) tha nature of concepts and their role in mental processes,
+b) The nature of concepts and their role in mental processes,

 within the framework of knowledge representation and in the wide

 range of cognitive science, philosophy of mind and philosophy of

 c) Themes from philosophy of mind, both from a historical point of

 view and in contemporary reflection: mind-body problem, theories